 - 1. In the Meridium APM Framework, open or create a record that uses a custom-layout datasheet containing a label that you want to modify. - 2.
 Access the Customize <Family Caption> Datasheet window. - 3.
 In the datasheet, right-click the label that you want to modify, and click Rename.

-The selected label is highlighted in blue.

-4. Type a new label for the item, and press Enter when you are finished.
+The selected label is highlighted in blue. - 4.
+Type a new label for the item, and press Enter when you are finished.

-The label is modified.

-5. On the Customize <Family Caption> Datasheet window, click the 📦 button.
+The label is modified. - 5.
+On the Customize <Family Caption> Datasheet window, click the button.
+Your changes are saved.